Skip to content

 Did you know that color has hidden importance?
 Armand Desaegher, the casting specialist for Le Creuset, settled on a bright orange as their first color.

 The name Flame took its inspiration from the color of molten cast iron.
-If you visited Fresnoy-le-Grand, France, which is where you’d find Le Creuset’s factory, you’d see it painted in an orange hue that’s a classic.
+If you visited Fresnoy-le-Grand, France, where you’d find Le Creuset’s factory, you’d see it painted in an orange hue that’s a classic.

 Le Creuset Drops a New Color Olive: April 2022